-- the examination, approval and revision of the business plan; - the examination, approval and revision of the budget (without prejudice to the provisions of Article 10.5.4 (iii) of the Bylaws); - the prior approval of any services agreement or any other contract between the Company or its Affiliates and one of its minority shareholders or one of its Affiliates, excluding contracts relating to current arm's length transactions; - the annual or multi-annual labor policy, including policies for compensation, training, human resources management and the creation of incentive plans for employees or senior managers of the Company; - subject to Article 10.5.4 (v) in the Bylaws, any proposal to the Shareholders' Meeting to appoint one of the two auditors of the Company; - the appointment of members of the Management Board in accordance with applicable laws and the provisions of Article 9 of the Bylaws; - the creation of committees, the drafting, approval or amendment of their bylaws or their mission;
+- the examination, approval and revision of the business plan; - the examination, approval and revision of the budget (without prejudice to the provisions of Article 10.5.4 (iii) of the company Articles); - the prior approval of any services agreement or any other contract between the Company or its Affiliates and one of its minority shareholders or one of its Affiliates, excluding contracts relating to current arm's length transactions; - the annual or multi-annual labor policy, including policies for compensation, training, human resources management and the creation of incentive plans for employees or senior managers of the Company; - subject to Article 10.5.4 (v) in the company Articles, any proposal to the General Meeting to appoint one of the two auditors of the Company;

-- approval of the proposed resolutions to be submitted to the Company's Shareholders' Meeting concerning appropriation of the earnings of the Company and its subsidiaries (dividends, reserves, etc.) under the terms stipulated in Articles 16 and 10.5.4 of the Bylaws; - any change in the Company's accounting policies not required by law or by the applicable regulations, unless such change has a significant impact on the distributable profit of the Company, in which case the decision should be taken by qualified majority in accordance with Article 10.5.4 (i) of the Bylaws; - any transfer of a shareholding in an entity holding one or more operating licenses for fixed-line and mobile telecommunications networks open to the public, if the annual financial statements of said entity, certified by the Statutory auditors, show negative EBITDA for the last two consecutive years, calculated in accordance with accounting standards currently in force within the Company (such an entity is hereinafter referred to as "Loss-Making Entity"); - determining the transfer price and terms of the sale agreement on disposal of an interest in an entity that has one or more network operating licenses of fixed-line and mobile telecommunications open to the public, if it is not a Loss-Making Entity, as referred to in Article 10.5.4 (x) of the Bylaws.
+- the appointment of members of the Management Board in accordance with applicable laws and the provisions of Article 9 of the company Articles; - the creation of committees, the drafting, approval or amendment of their internal rules or their mission; - approval of the proposed resolutions to be submitted to the General Meeting concerning appropriation of the earnings of the Company and its subsidiaries (dividends, reserves, etc.) under the terms stipulated in Articles 16 and 10.5.4 of the company Articles; - any change in the Company's accounting policies not required by law or by the applicable regulations, unless such change has a significant impact on the distributable profit of the Company, in which case the decision should be taken by qualified majority in accordance with Article 10.5.4 (i) of the company Articles; - any transfer of a shareholding in an entity holding one or more operating licenses for fixed-line and Mobile telecommunications networks open to the public, if the annual financial statements of said entity, certified by the Statutory auditors, show negative EBITDA for the last two consecutive years, calculated in accordance with accounting standards currently in force within the Company (such an entity is hereinafter referred to as "Loss-Making Entity"); - determining the transfer price and terms of the sale agreement on disposal of an interest in an entity that has one or more network operating licenses of Fixed-Line and Mobile telecommunications open to the public, if it is not a Loss-Making Entity, as referred to in Article 10.5.4 (x) of the company Articles.

-However, as an exception to the provisions of Article 10.5.3 described above and the provisions of Article 10.5.4 of the Bylaws, the following decisions must be approved by a qualified majority of three-fourths of the members of the Supervisory Board present or represented:
+However, as an exception to the provisions of Article 10.5.3 described above and the provisions of Article 10.5.4 of the company Articles, the following decisions must be approved by a qualified majority of three-fourths of the members of the Supervisory Board present or represented: